Attendance & Progress

 Absence line phone no: 01327 702433

-Who can help: Jane Wade (Associate Principal), Glenda Gillet (Family Support Worker), Annette Colson (Senior Administrator), Tina How (Office Administrator).
+Who can help: Deborah Godfrey (Principal), Sophie Thornton (Family Support Worker), Annette Harris (Senior Administrator), Tina How (Office Administrator).

 We would like to thank our parents for their commitment to their child’s attendance.